katie-rey/udemy-algorithm-notes/data_structures/data-structures.md

 We visit each vertex horizontally before vertically.
 We visit each neighbour vertex one edge away before its neighbours neighbours (ot two edge steps away)

+### Dijkstra's Algorithm

+Solves finding the shortest path from A to B on a graph.

+Edsger Dijkstra was a dutch programmer, physicist and computer programmer.
+He wrote many papers and created new fields which spawned off many new disciplines.

+Some of its uses are:

+- GPS
+- Network Routing
+- Airline Tickets
+- Biology - used to model the spread of viruses among humans

+We will need to build a weighted graph to implement the algorithm.